 If you have the friendship of someone who owns this kind of boneyard, cultivate them!

-There are a lot of useful things that can be recombined, altered, and repurposed; if they're already rusty from years of exposure to the weather so much the better.
+There are a lot of useful things that can be recombined, altered, and repurposed to make into unique and interesting garden art; if they're already rusty from years of exposure to the weather so much the better.

 It's hard to know where to start, but if you think of what you want to make, that will help narrow it down.